Nicknamely/archLinux-Installatioin/README.md

 a single themed login screen.
 Your advice and insights are welcome as I want to learn and improve.

-This guide is based on extensive documentation, "AI" prompting, and video tutorials.
+This plan was made through extensive documentation, "AI" prompting mostly for formatting, and video tutorials for some explanation and takes.
 There are still areas for improvement and further study, such as Btrfs swap configuration ( see files).

+Only cover the installation.

 ## Preparation